yecril23pl/nlib/README.md

 [Amazon](http://www.amazon.com/Annotated-Algorithms-Python-Applications-Physics/dp/0991160401)

-## The nlib library
+## The `nlib` library

-The book builds a numerical library from the ground up, called src/nlib.py.
+The book builds a numerical library called [`nlib`](src/nlib.py) from the ground up.
-It is a pure python library for numerical computations.
-It doesn't require numpy.
+It is a pure Python library for numerical computations.
+It does not require the module `numpy`.

 ## Usage